polleverywhere/phantom-cluster-webfonts/README.md

 #### Properties

+* `numWorkers`: The number of workers to run simultaneously.
 * `workers`: Mapping of worker IDs to worker objects.
 * `done`: Whether the engine is done (i.e. whether `stop()` has been called.)